Stadion Wankdorf: The Hot Seat

 A peculiar feature of the Wankdorf Stadium is the presence of a single, red seat (the other seats are black and yellow).
 This was the first seat installed at the stadium, on 20 January 2005, and the honour of unveiling it was given to former Young Boys player and manager Walter Eich.
 There are no tickets available for this seat; every game the seat is occupied by a notable personality, often with ties to Young Boys.

 Ice hockey attendance record

 The Wankdorf Stadium with its artificial turf surface was an ideal candidate to provide Europe its first "new era" outdoor attendance record for ice hockey.

 On 14 January 2007, the massive local rivalry of SC Bern and SC Langnau managed to fill the Stade de Suisse with 30,076 fans, an event which was sold out within 53 hours of tickets going on sale.
 These two rivals regularly fill SC Bern's home venue Bern Arena with over 17,000 spectators.

 Matches

 UEFA Euro 2008

 The stadium was one of the venues for the UEFA Euro 2008.
 The Netherlands played all three games at the stadium during the tournament:

 International matches

+UEFA Women's Euro 2025

+The stadium was one of the venues for the UEFA Women's Euro 2025.